parasol-ppl/ppl/README.md

 > Tested on Ubuntu 20.04

 ## Requirements
-The utilities for PPL can be found in [PPL utils](https://github.com/parasol-ppl/PPL_utils)
+The utilities for PPL can be found in [ppl utils](https://github.com/parasol-ppl/ppl_utils)

 Required Packages:
 - build-essential